pbombnz/GeoNetAPI-Java/README.md

 * *junit:junit:4.12* - Unit testing.

 ## Why TikXML?
-Although SimpleXML is more well known and the API is will documented, it is deprecated when used with Retrofit2 due to the number of CVEs, hence chose to use an alternative that seems viable, known as TikXML.
+Although SimpleXML is more well known and the API is well-documented, it is deprecated when used with Retrofit2 due to the number of CVEs, hence chose to use an alternative that seems viable, known as TikXML.
 Additionally, TikXML uses less memory and has faster processing.